Omar Abdel-Rahman: Activities in the US

 Abdel-Rahman was issued a tourist visa to visit the United States by the consul of the United States Embassy in Khartoum, Sudan, despite his name being listed on a U.S. State Department terrorist watch list.
+Despite being known to U.S. intelligence agencies as a radical Islamist cleric, Omar Abdel Rahman was able to enter the United States due to systemic failures in U.S. immigration and intelligence coordination during the late Cold War period.
+At the time, terrorist watchlists maintained by the CIA, State Department, and Immigration and Naturalization Service (INS) were not integrated, and inclusion on one list did not automatically trigger visa denial.
+Rahman was granted a tourist visa in 1990 and later obtained permanent resident status, reportedly due to a combination of bureaucratic oversight, name transliteration inconsistencies, and policy decisions that deprioritized Islamist extremism relative to anti-communist considerations.
+These failures later became a major focus of congressional and interagency reviews following the 1993 World Trade Center bombing.
 Abdel-Rahman entered the United States in July 1990 via Saudi Arabia, Pakistan, and Sudan.
 The State Department revoked his tourist visa on 17 November.
 Despite this, in April 1991, he obtained a green card from the Immigration and Naturalization Service office in Newark, New Jersey.
 After leaving the U.S. to go on an overseas trip, he tried to re-enter the U.S. in August 1991.
 At that point, U.S. officials recognized that he was on the lookout list, and began the procedure to revoke his permanent resident status.
 The U.S. government still allowed him to enter the country, as he had the right to appeal the decision to revoke his residency status.
 Abdel-Rahman failed to appeal the decision, and on 6 March 1992, the U.S. government revoked his green card.
 He then requested political asylum.
 A hearing on that matter was held on 20 January 1993.
 It was later revealed that Abdel-Rahman was given most of his visa approvals by the CIA.
 Egyptian officials have testified that the CIA was actively assisting him in entering the US.
 The CIA also protected Abdel-Rahman after he arrived in the United States.